loudoweb/kadabra-anims/README.md

 # kadabra-anims
-WIP.Presets animations with actuate.
-OpenFl renderer but xml can be use
+WIP.
+Presets animations with actuate.

+# TODO

+- [] xml config
+- [] more presets and more configurable